-We have to stop watching golf on a Sunday, and thinking that all professional golfers make birdies, and that’s what we need to do more of.
+We have to stop watching golf on a Sunday, and thinking that all professional golfers make birdies, and that’s what we need to do as well.

 Really what it’s all about, is keeping the big numbers off of the score card.
 Just plain and simple.

-Look at Tiger, he just won the Masters by having no double bogeys, and another gentleman had two double bogeys on the back nine, and lost the Masters.
+Look at Tiger.
+He won the Masters by having no double bogeys.
+Another gentleman had two double bogeys on the back nine, and lost the Masters.

-People don’t want to hear it, but the fact is that, if you can get rid of the big numbers, then it’s not that hard to keep on making pars + bogeys, and keep yourself around the scores you want to shoot.
+The fact is that if you can get rid of the big numbers, then it’s not that hard to keep on making pars + bogeys, and keep yourself around the scores you want to shoot.

-I think that most of us have been just programmed, to say par four, par five… driver.
+I think that most of us have been programmed to say par four, par five… driver.
 We grab a driver and don’t think about, “Okay, how has the driver been going that day?”
 Or, “How tight is this hole?”
 Or, “Where’s the trouble?”

 We just assume that because it’s a long hole, we need to go out there and hit driver.

-The number one rule is at all costs keep the ball in play.
+The number one rule is to keep the ball in play at all costs.

 If your driver is your straightest club, hit it.
 But if you can’t, if you’re worried about keeping the ball in play with that club, I’d prefer to be 200 yards out then taking three off the tee.

-Some people might think of Mark Broadie’s research that says get the ball as close to the green as possible on every hole.
-And Will has actually been able to ask Mark this exact question.
+Some people might think of Mark Broadie’s research that says to get the ball as close to the green as possible on every hole.
+I was able to ask Mark this exact question.
+He said,

 “No, you have to get the ball as close as you can safely to the green, without losing your golf ball or without getting a penalty.”

 The mindset shift that we need to make is, “Okay.
 Yes, we obviously want to hit it as far as we possibly can, as close to the green as we possibly can.
-But we can’t do that if we’re risking hitting it in the woods, in the water, et cetera, et cetera.
+But we can’t do that if we’re risking hitting it in the woods or in the water.
 Choose smarter clubs, choose smarter aiming points.”

-It’s learning how to play the game of golf in first gear, and then develop second gear and third gear.
+It’s learning how to play the game of golf strategically and choosing a practical approach that fits your ability.

 DAY 1 HOMEWORK: